-This is the story of how I convinced Joe to build a composting toilet for the RV and actually use it for a few weeks.
-Everyone thought we were crazy to use a composting bucket toilet in our brand new motorhome.
+This is the story of how I convinced Joe to build a bucket composting toilet for the RV and actually use it for two weeks.
+Everyone thought we were crazy to use a composting bucket toilet in our brand new RV.
 Even Joe thought I had gone off the deep end when I suggested the idea, but after scanning through the Humanure Handbook, I was inspired to try it because why poop in drinking water when there’s an alternative.

 How did we get here?
 Neither of us had RVed before we bought our 29′ Class A motorhome.
 We had no idea what dumping was like.
-After reading the countless horror stories on RV forums, we decided to research composting toilet options.
+After reading the countless horror stories on RV forums, we decided to research composting toilet options for RVs.

 The 5 Gallon Bucket Toilet Solution